 The Manager of the Trust is Close Asset Management (UK) Limited.
-The Manager is a private limited company incorporated in England and Wales on 6 December 1994 with registered number 2998803.
-The ultimate holding company of the Manager is Close Brothers Group plc, a company incorporated in England and Wales on 3 June 1953 with registered number 520241.
+The Manager is a private limited company incorporated in England and Wales on 6 December 1994 with registered number 2998803 and is wholly owned by Close Asset Management Holdings Limited, a company incorporated in England and Wales on 19 May 1999 with registered number 03773684.
 The registered office (and head office) of the Manager is at 10 Crown Place, London EC2A 4FT and its business address is 10 Crown Place, London EC2A 4FT.
 The issued share capital of the Manager is £500,000 all of which is fully paid up.